 When it comes to endurance sports nutrition, it can all essentially be broken down into two categories: what to eat and when to eat.
-While most athletes, coaches, and dietitians focus on the what, in this blog we’ll focus on the much less discussed when, which is equally important.
+While most athletes, coaches, and dietitians focus on the what, in this blog, we’ll focus on the much less discussed when which is equally important.

 An Ideal Training Day

-Here is an ideal training/fueling routine which involves eating a big breakfast 2-3 hours before a morning workout.
+Here is an ideal training/fueling routine that involves eating a big breakfast 2-3 hours before a morning workout.
 The majority of calories are taken in during the first half of the day, as lunch and dinner are light and meant to simply keep nutrients in the body and prevent hunger.
 Carbs are utilized early in the day to supplement the workout, but are limited as the day goes on.
 Lastly, each day is finished with 3 hours of fasting before bed.

 This schedule simply does not work for most athletes due to their other obligations throughout the day, but the principles behind it are key to understanding nutritional timing in order to improve one’s own routine.
 Let’s take a deeper look: